neherlab/treetime-cloud/validation/flu_H3N2/DataDescription.rst

 ***********************************************
-Dataset for TreeTime validation: flu H3N2, HA
+Dataset for TreeTime validation: ininfluenzaenza H3N2, HA
 ***********************************************

- This folder contains the whole dataset used in the TreeTime validation procedure with the Flu H3N2 (HA segment) dataset.
-The data (multiple sequence alignment) was downloaded from the flu database, and realigned.
-The data were restricted to those sequences, which have sampling dates specified between 2011 and 2013 with month precision.
-In total, there were 3585 sequences in the alignment.
-The sequences are in the resources/flu_H3N2 folder (attached as a separate archive).
-The tree for the alignment was reconstructed using FastTree program.
+This folder contains the dataset used for validation of TreeTime with the influenza H3N2 (HA segment) sequences.
+The sequences were downloaded from the influenza research database (www.fludb.org) and realigned using mafft.
+The data were restricted to sequences with sampling dates between 2011 and 2013 with at least month precision.
+In total, there are 3585 sequences in the alignment.
+A phylogenetic tree of all sequences in the alignment was reconstructed using FastTree.
+The sequence alignemnt and the tree are in the resources/flu_H3N2 folder (attached as a separate archive).

- The flu validation consists of the two parts: (i) estimating the stability of the TreeTime reconstruction on the tree size and (ii) estimating of the treetime sensitivity to the partial data missing.
+Out influenza validation procedure consists of the two parts: (i) estimating the stability of the TreeTime reconstruction on the tree height when the size of the alignment is var and (ii) analyzing the accuracy at which dates of tips with hidden dates can be estimated.

 **********************************************************************
 Validation for the trees of different sizes.
 Folder: subtree_samples/
 **********************************************************************

- In order to probe the TreeTime, LSD, BEAST stability on the sizes of the tree, the following procedure has been developed.
-From the original Flu tree, containing 3585 leaves, several trees of different number of leaves were sampled.
+ In order to probe the stability of TreeTime, LSD, BEAST when the sampling density is varied, we constructed subsamples by pruning the full tree.
 The samples were made so that (i) the root of the original tree is the same as of the subtrees and (ii) the number of samples per year sustained uniform where possible.
 The sampled sequences were chosen randomly.
-To estimate the statistical error rates, subtree construction procedure has been repeated 10 times hence resulting in to independent reconstructions.
+To estimate the statistical error rates, subtree construction was repeated 10 times for each sample size.

- Since all subtrees share the same root, the reconstruction by all methods should result in the same value of the root node date and hence the same mutation rate for all subtrees.
+ Since all subtrees share the same root, the reconstruction by all methods should result in the same value of the root node date.
+Furthermore, the inferred substitution rate should not change.

- The data consists of the following parts, located in the different folders:
+ The data consist of the following parts, located in the different folders:

  dataset/subtrees/ : subtree samples from the initial tree